WWWBrowser is a prototype WWW Browser implemented in the functional programming language Haskell using Fudgets and InternetLib.

 WWWBrowser supports most of HTML 3.2, but compared to modern browsers, some widely used features are missing.

-table cells are not supported.
-Table formatting is poor in
+COLSPANandROWSPANattributes for table cells are not supported.
+Table formatting is poor in general. - Background colors/images in tables don't work properly.

 wwwb [ - flags ] URL